enonic/npm-nextjs-adapter/README.md

 #### `validateData(props: FetchContentResult) => void`

 Utility method to validate data returned by [fetchContent()](#fetch-content) method.
-Throws an error or notFound() if data is invalid.
+Throws an error or calls Next.js `notFound()` if data is invalid.
 Also prevents shortcut content types from being rendered in preview/edit modes.

 | Argument | Description                 |
 |----------|-----------------------------|